 PA is designed to encourage appropriate use of medications.
 Select medications may require a PA.

-Medication utilization must meet FDA-approved indications, as well as Prime's medical necessity guidelines.
+A medication must be used only for FDA-approved indications, according to Prime's medical necessity guidelines.
 The Pharmacy should not request changes to a prescription for the sole purpose of avoiding POS messaging.
 For example, if a Pharmacy receives a POS message indicating a PA is required, or that it must call Prime's Contact Center, the Pharmacy is expected to follow the POS messaging and Prime's Contact Center instructions.
 The Pharmacy may contact the Prescribing Provider for further clarification or additional information about the prescription as needed.
-If a medication requires PA: A PA form should be completed by the Prescribing Provider for submission to Prime.
+If a medication requires PA, a PA form should be completed by the Prescribing Provider for submission to Prime.